Design patterns for multitenant SaaS applications and Azure Cognitive Search

 A service per tenant model also offers the benefit of a predictable, fixed cost model.
 There is no up-front investment in an entire search service until there is a tenant to fill it, however the cost-per-tenant is higher than an index-per-tenant model.

 The service-per-tenant model is an efficient choice for applications with a global footprint.
 With geographically-distributed tenants, it is easy to have each tenant's service in the appropriate region.

 The challenges in scaling this pattern arise when individual tenants outgrow their service.
-Azure Search does not currently support upgrading the pricing tier of a search service, so all data would have to be manually copied to a new service.
+Azure Cognitive Search does not currently support upgrading the pricing tier of a search service, so all data would have to be manually copied to a new service.

 3. Mixing both models